-First Test: Mohammed Shami’s five-for helps India trounce South Africa by 203 runs
+First Test: Shami’s five-wicket-haul helps India trounce South Africa by 203 runs

 At lunch, the hosts were left tottering at 117/8, kept afloat only by the brave rearguard action of Senuran Muthusamy and Dane Piedt.
 The duo put together a solid 91-run run stand for the ninth wicket to frustrate the Indian bowlers.

-But the partnership was finally broken by Shami, who became first Indian pacer since Javagal Srinath in 1996 to take a five-for in the fourth innings of a home Test.
+But the partnership was finally broken by Shami, who became first Indian pacer since Javagal Srinath in 1996 to take a five-wicket haul in the fourth innings of a home Test.

-Kagiso Rabada was the last man out as Muthusamy was denied a deserving fifty, remaining unbeaten on 49.
+Kagiso Rabada was the last man out as Muthusamy was denied a deserving half century, remaining unbeaten on 49.

 Earlier, Shami took three key wickets early in the morning session, including that of skipper Faf du Plessis (13), to hit Proteas hopes of saving the game after they were set a victory target of 395.